damonallison/java-examples/README.md

 #### Todo ####

+* Java Serialization : what is written during serialization?
+Is there a specification for the java serialization format?

 * Are their any java books written by the compiler and/or runtime teams at Google?
 * Why is implementing a correct version of "compareTo" impossible with java inheritance?
 * String interpolation - is printf the best we can do?
 Is there a better replacement for Code42's log formatter token replacer?

 * Is it more common to use primitives for performance or objects for ubitquity?
+* Advanced I/O : netty or pipeline based I/O. How does Netty's pipeline compare to concatenating streams into a pipeline?
+* How does try-with-resources work behind the scenes?
+Does the compiler insert `.Close` into a generated `finally` block?

 ###### Language ######